savoirfairelinux/colorlogging/README.md

 Negative modifiers, e.g. ``#(not bold)`` can be used in additive mode for complex styling.

+Note that the negative modifiers do not work correctly in some terminal emulators.

 ```autoclear```: adds ``#(plain)`` at the end of every message.
 Defaults to
 ``True``.
 If set to ``False`` and ``#(plain)``is omitted, the shell will
 continue printing in whatever style was set, past the log line.